jetwhisperer/Albert-Grade-Checker/README.md

 **Requirements**

+    Most recent version of Firefox
+    Python 3:
         selenium
-    Most recent version of Firefox
         yaml (optional, for storing your credentials)
         pushed (optional, for mobile notifications)

 **How to Run**
 - Clone the project with `git clone https://github.com/jetwhisperer/Albert-Grade-Checker.git`